zzc-1998/NR-3DQA/README.md

 ## Database
 The code is tested on the SJTU-PCQA database which can be downloaded at [https://smt.sjtu.edu.cn/].

-The code is tested on the WPC database which can be downloaded at [https://github.com/qdushl/Waterloo-Point-Cloud-Database].
+The code is also tested on the WPC database which can be downloaded at [https://github.com/qdushl/Waterloo-Point-Cloud-Database].

 ## Experiment Update
 We will provide the extracted features for SJTU-PCQA and our SVR experiment code in the future.